Nicolaus Adriani

-Nicolaus Adriani (15 September 1865, Oud-Loosdrecht – 5 August 1926, Poso, Central Sulawesi) was a Christian missionary from the Netherlands who did work in Indonesia.
+Nicolaus Adriani (15 September 1865, Oud-Loosdrecht – 5 August 1926, Poso, Central Sulawesi) was a Christian linguist from the Netherlands who did work in Indonesia.
 He studied linguistics of the East Indies at Leiden University, obtaining his PhD in 1893.
-He was sent by the Nederlandsch Bijbelgenootschap.
+He was sent by the Netherlands Bible Society.
 He worked as a linguist in Poso, Central Sulawesi.

-In 1897 Adriani became correspondent of the Royal Netherlands Academy of Arts and Sciences, in 1918 he joined as member.
+In 1897 Adriani became a correspondent of the Royal Netherlands Academy of Arts and Sciences, and in 1918 he joined as a member.